vastik/spring-java-faker/README.md

     }
     ```
 ### Default values
 By default DataFaker will try to fake all fields that public or has public setters.
-By default DataFaker can fake next classes:
+By default DataFaker can fake next types:
 - Boolean
 - Integer
 - Date